-Well known until nowadays are the myths and legends around the Grettenberg – where the Hutstein rock is a part from – close to the villages of Oberkappel and Hutstein.
+Well known are the myths and legends around the Grettenberg – where the Hutstein rock is a part from – close to the villages of Oberkappel and Hutstein.

 Holzmännlein and Holzweiblein